divijg19/divijg19/README.md

 - ⚜️ **Looking For:** Looking for Backend, AIML, AI Systems Engineer roles.
 - 🔭 **Career Focus:** AIML, Core and Applied AI with Agentic operations, LangChain, Cloud-Native and Advanced Serverless Architectures, DevOps workflows using Python, Go and Mojo.
 - 🎉 **Passions:** Figuring out the nuances of powerful technologies like Go, Rust, Mojo and uncovering emerging possibilities as a Full Stack Developer- gRPC, Protobuf, WASM, WebGPU, WebGL.
-Strong interest in Game Development and making personal projects in systems programming using Rust, Lua and C++ w/ FFI
+Strong interest in Game Development and making personal projects in systems programming using Rust, Zig, Lua and C++ w/ FFI.
 - 🌱 **Ideology:** To lead projects that build transformative systems and brands from the ground up.
 </details>
 <br>